 Try a small test.
 Use your 100 MHz oscilloscope to measure a 100MHz, 3.3V amplitude waveform.
 The measured amplitude isn’t accurate.
 This issue refers to the bandwidth of oscilloscope.

-Bandwidth is an essential parameter for oscilloscope.
-But, what is bandwidth?
-Bandwidth refers to the analog bandwidth of the analog front end of the oscilloscope.
-It directly determines the oscilloscope on the signal measurement capabilities.
-Specifically, the oscilloscope bandwidth is the highest frequency when the amplitude of the sine wave measured by the oscilloscope is not lower than the 3dB amplitude of the true sine wave signal (ie, 70.7% of the true signal amplitude), also known as -3dB cutoff frequency point.
-As the signal frequency increases, the oscilloscope's ability to accurately display the signal will drop down.
+Bandwidth is an essential parameter for an oscilloscope, but what is bandwidth?
+Bandwidth refers to the analogue bandwidth of the analogue front end of the oscilloscope, and directly determines the oscilloscope’s signal measurement capabilities.
+Specifically, the oscilloscope bandwidth is the highest frequency when the amplitude of the sine wave measured by the oscilloscope is not lower than the 3dB amplitude of the true sine wave signal (i.e. 70.7% of the true signal amplitude), also known as -3dB cut off frequency point.
+As the signal frequency increases, the oscilloscope's ability to accurately display the signal level will reduce.

 2. Select the bandwidth correctly

-Complex signal of the waveform is formed by a variety of different harmonic sine wave signal.
-The bandwidth of these harmonics may be very wide.
-When the bandwidth is not enough, the harmonic components will not be effectively amplified (blocked or attenuated), which may cause amplitude distortion, edge loss, loss of detail data, etc. The signal characteristics such as bells and tones, etc. will have no reference value.
+Complex signals in a waveform are formed by a variety of different harmonic sine wave signals, and the bandwidth of these harmonics may be very wide.
+When the bandwidth is not high enough, the harmonic components will not be effectively amplified (blocked or attenuated), which may cause amplitude distortion, edge loss, loss of detail data, etc. The signal characteristics such as bells and tones, etc. will have no reference value.

-So for different frequency signal measurement, the correct bandwidth is very important.
-When measuring high frequency signals, such as measuring 27MHz crystal, you should use the full bandwidth measurement.
+So, for different frequency signal measurements, the correct bandwidth is very important.
+When measuring high frequency signals, such as measuring a 27MHz crystal, you should use the full bandwidth measurement.

 If the bandwidth limit is enabled, that is, the bandwidth limit is set to 20MHz, the crystal waveform will be distorted and the measurement will be of no value.
-When measuring low-frequency signals, you need to set the bandwidth limit, the high-frequency signal interference filter, so that the valid signal shows more clearly.
+When measuring low-frequency signals, you should set the bandwidth limit to enable the high-frequency signal interference filter, this is so the signal shows more clearly.

 3. Bandwidth and rise time

-When mentioning the bandwidth, the rise time cannot be missed.
+With regards to bandwidth, the rise time cannot be ignored.
 The rise time is usually defined as the time at which the signal amplitude changes from 10% of the maximum steady value to 90%.

 The bandwidth of the oscilloscope can directly show the minimum rise time of the signal.
 The rise time of the oscilloscope system can be evaluated from the specified bandwidth.
 You can use formulate: RT (rising time) = 0.35 / BW (bandwidth) (oscilloscope below 1GHz) to calculate.